 Heat 1 tablespoon of olive oil in a large saute pan.Add the chopped onion and ¼ teaspoon of sea salt.
 Cook over medium heat stirring often until the onion is soft, this can take at least 15 minutes.

-While the onion is cooking, cook your pasta according to the packet instructions.Now is also the time to toast the pine nuts if you are using them.
-Do this by frying them in a dry pan until they are golden then set them aside until you are ready to use them.
+While the onion is cooking, cook your pasta according to the package directions.Now is also the time to toast the pine nuts if you are using them.
+Do this by frying them in a dry pan until they are golden then setting them aside until you are ready to use them.

 Once the onion is soft add ½ teaspoon of dried oregano, to the onion along with the 3 cloves of garlic and cook for a minute.Now add the sun-dried tomatoes and stir them into the onions.